edgedb/edgedb-examples/remix/README.md

 npm run seed            # seed the database
 ```

-After seeding, you can sign in with the following credentials, or create a new account:

-- username: `joker`
-- password: `remixrulz`

 Then start the development server.
 Your app will hot reload as you update your files.

 ```sh
 npm run dev             # start dev server
 ```

+You can sign in with the following credentials, or create a new account:

+- username: `joker`
+- password: `remixrulz`

 ## Deployment